cbalio/Public-Health-Nurse-Supply-Need-and-Deserts/README.md

 Domain 4: Health Status and Outcomes

-Data for the PHNN Index is available in the file titled: _County-Level State and National PHNN Index Data_

 **Identifying PHN Deserts**

 PHN deserts were defined as counties with relatively high need and low supply of PHNs.
 Data is limited to counties with PHN staffing data from the 2019 NACCHO Profiles.
-Counties with complete data are categorized into four priority tiers with priority tier 1 being the highest priority and priority tier 4 being the lowest priority tier.
+Counties with complete data are categorized into three priority tiers with priority tier 1 being the highest priority and priority tier 3 being the lowest priority tier.
 Details on defining and identifying PHN deserts are forthcoming.

-Data for the PHNN Index is available in the file titled: _County-Level PHN Priority Tier Data_